This article gives an overview of the Excel import/export template for Meisterplan.

 - If no calendar is specified for a resource in the Resources sheet, the default calendar will be assigned to that resource when it is imported.

 - Newly created empty Meisterplan databases include a 40 hours a week, Monday to Friday Default calendar without any exceptions.
-Demo databases include 40 hours a week Monday to Friday calendars for Germany, the UK and the US with all common public holidays for each country defined as exceptions of the respective calendar.
-The German DE calendar is initially defined as the default calendar.
+Demo databases include 40 hours a week, Monday to Friday calendars for Germany, the UK and the US, with all common public holidays for each country defined as exceptions of the respective calendar.

-- You may change the default calendar as well as edit calendars and create your own calendars in the resource pool in Meisterplan, before and after importing.
+- You may change the default calendar as well as edit calendars and create your own calendars in the resource pool in Meisterplan, both before and after importing.
 Defining calendars via the Excel template is optional.

 - If you wish to edit calendars already existing in Meisterplan or assign such calendars to resources via Excel, you must first export all data to Excel in order to receive the associated ID, which is required to refer to an existing calendar.